fan2/mkdocs/docs/blog/posts/c/c-volatile.md

 volatile Screen bitmapBuf;      // each member of bitmapBuf is volatile
 ```

 There is no interaction between the `const` and `volatile` type qualifiers.
-A type can be both `const` and `volatile`, in which case it has the properties of both.
+A type can be ***both*** `const` and `volatile`, in which case it has the properties of both.

+> An example is the read-only status register.
+It is `volatile` because it may be changed unexpectedly.
+It is `const` because programs should not try to modify it.

 In the same way that a class may define `const` member functions, it can also define member functions as `volatile`.
 Only `volatile` member functions may be called on `volatile` objects.